DoctorWhoof/tato/README.md

 # Tato Video Chip
 ### A "Fantasy Video Chip" for potato powered computers!

-This crate belongs to the Tato project, a collection of minimal, allocation free, "no_std" libraries for game develoopment.
+This crate belongs to the Tato project, a collection of minimal, allocation free, "no_std" libraries for game development.